-Northern White Cedar: Uses, Identification, and Growth Rate
+Northern White Cedar: Uses, Identification, Pros and Cons

 Introduction

-Northern White Cedar is also known as Eastern Arborvitae.
-Its scientific name is “Thuja occidentalis”.
-Northern White Cedar is native to eastern Canada, north-central, and northeastern United States.
+Northern White Cedar, also known as Eastern Arborvitae, and its scientific name “Thuja occidentalis”.
+It is native to eastern Canada, north-central, and northeastern United States.

-The parts of this tree are useful in its medical field, So it is also called the “tree of life”.
-Sap, leaf oil, seeds, inner bark, and leaves are used in medicine.
-Some people say it belongs to the cypress family.
-But some people say that it is from the pine family.
+Various parts of the tree have utility in the medical field, earning it the nickname “tree of life”.
+The juice, leaf oil, seeds, inner bark and leaves are used in medicinal practices.
+While some assert its affiliation with the cypress family, others argue it belongs to the pine family.

 #Northern White Cedar